scokobro/professional-identity/profIdent-draft1.md

 These concerns were further exacerbated during the debate over the introduction of the 'Specially Designated Secrets Protection Law' in 2013, which @Repeta:2014 argues 'poses a severe threat to news reporting and press freedom in Japan'.

 The UN Special Rapporteur on freedom of expression (actually, UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression), David Kaye, visited Japan in October 2016, he confirmed the existence of a sense of unease within the Japanese press, particularly with regards to its ability to maintain an attitude of independence toward a government taking an increasingly proactive approach to 'press management'.
-During a press conference at the end of his visit, Kaye reported journalists concerns in the following terms;

-> quote 1

-He summarised his experience of talking to various actors within the Japanese mass media system as follows;
+During a press conference at the end of his visit, Kaye summarised his experience of talking to various actors within the Japanese mass media system as follows;

 > the problem is, the **system of journalism** and **the structure of media itself in Japan** doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the _kisha_ club[^kk] system, we learned about serious concern about senior members of the independent media meeting with senior members of the government, we heard these stories repeatedly, and **I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity**, can perhaps enjoy self-regulation through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation (emphasis added)